 As New Englanders, the best way we gear up for a long, cold winter is with a Classic Pot Roast.
 Using these step-by-step instructions, you’ll learn how to transform a typically tough chuck roast into a fall-apart-tender pot roast surrounded by soft potatoes, succulent carrots, and a soul-warming, nourishing broth.

-The best part about preparing a crowd-pleasing classic Sunday pot roast is that it’s very easy.
+The best part about preparing a crowd-pleasing classic Sunday pot roast is that it’s very easy and hands off.
 The proper technique, however, takes patience.
 The longer it cooks, the more flavorful and tender the beef becomes.

 I’ll walk you through how to make traditional pot roast in a dutch oven, pressure cooker, and slow cooker.
 As a result, you’ll make the perfect pot roast every time!